nkimotou/BART-Summarizer/README.md

 >You should now be able to access your service through your localhost.

 `http://localhost:<your_port>/<docker_image_name>/`

+>If you're seeing "internal service error", retrace your steps above and make sure your container is still running.
+> If it's not running, and it's exited, check Docker desktop for any console errors that need to be resolved according
+> to the troubleshooting portion above.
+>
 > In my case, mine looks like this:

 `http://localhost:8000/ai_summarizer/`